 There is a great misbelief that only regular smoking induces damage to human body.
 Lighting even one cigarette will leave an unhealthy mark on your body.
-It doesn’t matter whether you are regular or occasional smoker.
+It doesn’t matter whether you are a regular or occasional smoker.
 Even exposure to secondhand smoke can lead to a fatal outcome.
 This is according to a new study.

 There is a subset of smokers that call themselves social smokers.
 They don’t smoke all the time.
 However, they will light one up when hanging out with friends or at a party or with a drink.
 It appears that they may also encounter similar medical issues as regular smokers.
 New research, conducted by researchers from Ohio State University, came to this conclusion.